 Divorce and Appeals

 If you facing a contested divorce or feel that your final judgment was incorrect, South Florida divorce attorney Michael Lechtman can assert your rights at trial and upon appeal.
 Mr. Lechtman has significant experience helping parents make post-divorce modifications and appeals based on property division, spousal and child support.
 Divorce appeals must be made within 30 days of the final judgment, so it is important to work with an attorney well-versed in Florida divorce law and appeals if you are seeking to challenge a trial court order.
 In addition to serving clients locally, Mr. Lechtman represents South Florida residents around the world in military divorce proceedings.
-Call (305) 652-9500 today for a free consultation or contact us online.
+Call (305) 652-9500 today for a consultation or contact us online.